sep28/AIT_final/README.md

 The application will store Users, Teams, and Players

-* users can have one Team (via reference) //User and Team are synonymous
+* users can have multiple Teams
 * each Team has basic info (location, mascot, colors, coach)
 * each Team can have multiple Players (by embedding)
 * each Player has basic info (height, weight, age, position) and a list of attributes